V-Sekai/manuals/decisions/20211031-bake-blend-shape-to-skeleton-animation.md

 The RMSE = 0.00433256 must be this low.

-Do not pass DemBones if the RMSE is like 3.5.
+Do not pass #dembones if the RMSE is like 3.5.

 Next step is to integrate an existing 3d skeleton.